samyak1409/online-class-attendance-automator/README.md

-# Online Class Attendance Manager (For Google Meet)
+# Online Class Attendance Automator (For Google Meet)

 ## What the project does

-This project can be used to mark the attendance of the students of a class in a proper **Attendance Register** (a Microsoft Excel Worksheet) in absolutely no time!
+This project can be used to save the attendance of the students of a class in a proper **Attendance Register** (a Microsoft Excel Worksheet) in absolutely no time!
 This project also have options to analyze the students having low attendance (using an Attendance Criteria) and the students with the best attendance.

 ## Why the project is useful